sardana-org/sardana-followup/20181213/AGENDA.md

 # Sardana Follow-up Meeting - 2018/12/13

 To be held on 2018/12/13 at 14:00
-Similar to the previous one will be a bit unusual, since we will focus more on improving our work.

 # Agenda
 1. Urgent user problems/issues - Round table